 - Remote contributors allow you to choose from a wider pool of resources.
 Geography is not a hindrance to recruitment anymore.

-These are some of the most obvious benefits of working with remote teams or contributors.
+These are some of the most obvious benefits of working with UX remote team or contributors.
 But there are some other compelling reasons that you should look into.

 - According to the American Psychological Association, with the right implementation, remote work can improve performance, increase employee satisfaction and benefit a business.